ontodev/cogs/README.md

 `.cogs/format.tsv` and `.cogs/note.tsv` are also updated for any cell formatting or notes on cells, respectively.
 Each unique format is given a numerical ID and is stored as [CellFormat JSON](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells#cellformat).

-If a new sheet has been added to the Google spreadsheet, this sheet will be downloaded and added to `.cogs/sheet.tsv`.
-The default path for pulling changes will be the current working directory (the same directory as `.cogs/` is in) and will be a lowercase, space-replaced version of the title (e.g. `My Sheet` becomes `my_sheet.tsv`).
-If you already have a tracked sheet at this location, the date & time will be appended to the path (e.g., `my_sheet_20200922_103045.tsv` for a sheet fetched at 10:30:45 on 2020/09/22).
-This path can be updated with [`cogs mv`](#mv).
+If a new sheet has been added to the Google spreadsheet, this sheet will be added to `.cogs/sheet.tsv` as an "ignored" sheet.
+While it appears in the sheets, it will not be downloaded and has no local path.
+If you wish to add an ignored sheet to tracking, use [`cogs add`](#adding-an-ignored-sheet).

 To sync the local version of sheets with the data in `.cogs/`, run [`cogs pull`](#pull).